convexengineering/gpkit/docs/source/debugging.rst

 .. literalinclude:: examples/unbounded_output.txt

-it becomes clear that the problem is, unsurprisingly, an ``x`` which has no lower bound in the original model.
+The problem, unsurprisingly, is that the variable ``x`` has no lower bound.

 For details read the `Bounded <autodoc/gpkit.constraints.html#module-gpkit.constraints.bounded>`__ docstring.

 Primal Infeasibility
 ====================